RadoslavBotov/Wave-Function-Collapse/README.md

 ## Functionality

 + Resizable grid to easily change generated image size ✅
++ Manual mode where user can choose the tiles themselves ✅
++ Add new image-sets in resources easily by providing files(png) and describing their side permissions in a yaml file ✅
 + Automatic mode that fills grid cell based on tile with least entropy(number of tile possibilities for that cell) ❌
-+ Manual mode where user can choose the tiles themselves ✅
 + Detection if grid is in a dead-end state (some cell has 0 possibilities left) ❌
-+ Add new image-sets in resources easily by providing files(png) and describing their side permissions in a yaml file ✅
++ Save current state of board as an image ❌

 ## Technologies